sarahob/d3-webpack-template/README.md

 This is a very simple starter template to bootstrap a [d3.js](https://d3js.org/) app with webpack.

-The need arose when I wanted a really simple starter app to create some d3 visualizations without a lot of other overhead.
+I wanted a really simple starter app to create some d3 visualizations without a lot of other overhead.

 ## Configuration includes:
 - dev server with hot reloading 🔥